Filmsite Movie Review

 Roy: You can't fool us by agreeing with us.

-Another witness: I saw Bigfoot once.
+Farmer (Roberts Blossom): I saw Bigfoot once.
 1951 back in Sequoia National Park.
-Had a foot on him thirty-seven inches heel to toe.
+Had a foot on him, thirty-seven inches heel to toe.
 It made a sound I would not want to hear twice in my life.

-With a pencil, he unconsciously sketches the familiar mound-shape onto the news article - his pencil point breaks to accentuate the improbability of the spokesman's final platitudes: "UFO's do not represent a direct physical threat to our national security.
-We do not support them, and we encourage you not to."
+With a pencil, he unconsciously sketches the familiar mound-shape onto the news article [Note: This is the FOURTH manifestation of the imprinted image.] - his pencil point breaks to accentuate the improbability of the spokesman's final platitudes:

-In a distant, unidentified location, an official mission to Wyoming is being executed and planned.
-Faceless men wearing identical sunglasses and red uniforms [a team chosen to go onboard the alien ship on a space expedition] board a chartered Greyhound bus on a highly-classified trip to the geographic focal point (of the longitudinal and latitudinal line crossings) of the radio transmissions in a place near Devils Tower, a national monument:
+In a distant, unidentified location, a planned, official US military and governmental mission to a "wilderness area" in Wyoming is being executed.
+Faceless men wearing identical sunglasses and red uniforms [a team chosen to go onboard the alien ship on a space expedition] board a chartered Greyhound bus on a highly-classified trip to the geographic focal point (of the longitudinal and latitudinal line crossings) of the radio transmissions in a place near Devils Tower, a national monument.
+The white-haired Team Leader (Merrill Connally) expresses his nervousness about the mission to the back country area:

 What I need is something so scary it'll clear three hundred square miles of every living Christian soul!

-Vehicles in the caravan are outfitted with commercial-products' camouflage: Piggly Wiggly, Coca Cola, and Baskin-Robbins.
+Vehicles in the caravan are outfitted on their outsides with commercial-products' camouflage: Piggly Wiggly, Coca Cola, and Baskin-Robbins Ice Cream.

-Restless, he sleeps by his creation until awakened by daylight and the sound of early-morning cartoons on the television.
-[The words "Watch the skies" - the final words in the film The Thing From Another World (1951) - are heard in the cartoon.]
-His daughter fearfully asks: "Are you going to yell at me?"
+Roy's daughter fearfully asks: "Are you going to yell at me?"
 The living room is littered with colorful charts of the heavens and articles and other clippings on UFOs.
-Determined to be cured of his obsession and restored to normality, he rids himself of all symbols of extra-terrestrials and space by crumpling and tearing up all evidence.
+Determined to be cured of his obsession and restored to normality, Roy rids himself of all symbols of extra-terrestrials and space by crumpling and tearing up all evidence.
 He grabs at the clay mountain and rips off the top of the mound.
-He is stunned by what is left - the flat-topped shape of Devils Tower.
+He is stunned by what is left - it resembles the flat-topped shape of Devils Tower.

 Now completely crazed, Roy begins tearing plants out of the ground in the garden and heaving them through the kitchen window into his suburban home.
 After throwing more shovelfuls of dirt through the window and gathering bricks and chicken wire scavenged from his neighbor and the garbage, he excitedly explains:

 Ronnie pulls the children with her to the car to get away from him and take them to her sister's place, thinking that he has become dangerous.
-Left alone during the day, Roy works feverishly to construct a man-made, ceiling-high replica of Devils Tower - a third manifestation of the shape.
+Left alone during the day, Roy works feverishly to construct a man-made, ceiling-high replica of Devils Tower - [Note: This is the SEVENTH manifestation of the imprinted image.].
 The sculpted model of the visions he has seen of a flat-topped mountain fills his entire living room.
 It is built of mud, shrubbery, chicken wire, rocks and other materials.

-The television's soap operas and advertisements provide background during his obsessed work on the artistic creation.
-After a long day's efforts, an ABC-News bulletin broadcast (with broadcaster Howard K. Smith and a cutaway to an on-site reporter) interrupts programming and fills the TV screen - he is first distracted by an overlapping, pleading phone call to Ronnie and doesn't pay attention:
+The television's soap operas (Days of Our Lives) and advertisements (Budweiser) provide background during his obsessed work on the artistic creation.
+After a long day's efforts, an ABC-News bulletin broadcast (with broadcaster Howard K. Smith and a cutaway to on-site reporter Charles McDonald) interrupts programming and fills his TV screen - he is first distracted by an overlapping, pleading phone call to Ronnie and doesn't pay attention:

-And fortunately during this mishap, there have been no fatalities...In a few minutes, it's going to be known as the hot zone depending on the prevailing winds.
-But as it is, this is as close to the disaster as we've been allowed to get...the Army's Chemical Engineers and the Wyoming National Guard are making every effort to contain the leaking toxins and evacuate an area of almost 200 square miles.
+...boasts 400,000 vacationers, and fortunately during this mishap, there have been no fatalities...In a few minutes, it's going to be forced to evacuate this area, which soon will become the 'hot zone' depending on the prevailing winds.
+But as it is, this is as close to the disaster as we've been allowed to get...
+Due to a strong prevailing north-south wind, the Army's Chemical Engineers and the Wyoming National Guard are making every effort to both contain the leaking toxins and evacuate an area of almost 200 square miles.
 Everyone is being warned - stay out of the area.
 Everyone please, stay out of the area.

 Previous Page Next Page